• Skip to main content

 The goal of any simulation is the determination of the most feasible means.
 Especially in cases of electronics, before going to the practical implementation of the circuit it’s always the best practice to test whether the embedded program will work perfectly for our project.

-In the following comes the importance of simulation software.
+The importance of simulation software is highlighted below.
 Such software provides an environment to test our microcontroller program.

 Flowchart of simulation using Proteus before the practical project